tdameros/42-minishell/README.md

 *As beautiful as a shell*

-Minishell is a project from the 42 school curriculum that involves creating a basic shell similar to bash
+Minishell is a project from the 42 school curriculum that involves creating a basic shell similar to bash.

 This project was realized in 2 months by :